 But technology has its bad side too.
 In the current world, it is controlled by organizations which do not have our best interests in mind.
 They will not hesitate to use technology's great power against us.
 Spying on - and analyzing - our communication; controlling the information we receive; emotional manipulation; modification of behavior - those are just a few things technology is being used for these days.
 All that with more coverage, accuracy, effectiveness and with less human effort.
 It is the technology that enables turning the elites' dream of perfect control over the plebs into reality.
 If this "progress" is not stopped, we will end up in a prison that we wouldn't find in our worst nightmares.

 In this article, I will attempt to describe the way the most important technologies of today contribute to the creation of a global system of control.
 I will also mention a few technologies of the future, and try to connect all the information together and predict the fate of this world.
-Let's start with one of the inventions that affect people the most - The Internet.
+Let's start with the invention that's surely very familiar to you, since you're here reading this website - The Internet:

 Every connection - for example sending an instant message, or entering a website - goes through your Internet Service Provider, before it reaches the target.
 In theory this means ISPs can freely spy on and modify everything you do on the Internet; for example - slow down or block the downloading of torrents; inject advertisements to your visited sites http://zmhenkel.blogspot.com/2013/03/isp-advertisement-injection-cma.html (archive) (MozArchive), or even create a massive censorship system, like the so-called "Great Wall" of China.